zotonic/zotonic/doc/ref/cli/index.rst

 ``zotonic compile``
-  Compiles all the Zotonic Erlang source files, modules and sites, including those in the user sites directory and user modules directory (see :ref:`guide-configuration`).
+  Compiles all the Zotonic Erlang source files, modules and sites, including those in the user directory (see :ref:`guide-configuration`).

 ``zotonic update``
   Like ``zotonic compile`` but also flushes caches and rescans all modules and sites for new templates etc.